emmacanderberg/emmacanderberg.github.io/README.md

 ![keys](/images/keylimit.png)

-another skill I learned which will come in very handy and save me a lot of time was the note repeat and spot earase feature
+another skill I learned which will come in very handy and save me a lot of time was the note repeat and spot erase feature

 ![note](/images/noterepeateearase.png)